venoajie/my-ai-assistant/docs/orchestrating_projects.md

 # Guide: Orchestrating Multi-Agent Projects

-This guide covers the most advanced workflow in the AI Assistant: using the **Project Manager & Orchestrator (`pmo-1`)** persona to manage a complex, multi-stage project from start to finish.
+This guide covers the most advanced workflow in the AI Assistant: using the **Project Management & Orchestrator (`pmo-1`)** persona to manage a complex, multi-stage project from start to finish.
 This workflow graduates the tool from a specialist assistant for discrete tasks to a guided project management platform.

 ## When to Use This Workflow